Dyrecteddyrected

 Access Control

-Dyrected uses a function-based access control system.
-Every collection and field defines its own rules as plain JavaScript functions — there is no global role registry or permission table.
+Dyrected uses a rule-based access control system.
+Every collection and field defines its own rules as either a JavaScript function or a Jexl expression string — there is no global role registry or permission table.

 How Access Works